kubernetes-sigs/kueue/docs/tasks/run_jobs.md

 Events:               <none>
 ```

-When the ClusterQueue has enough quota to run the workload, it will admit
+When the ClusterQueue has enough quota to run the Workload, it will admit
-the workload.
-To see if the workload was admitted, run the following command:
+the Workload.
+To see if the Workload was admitted, run the following command:

 ```shell
 kubectl -n default get workloads